AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/integration.md

 ### Incoming information

 The incoming information depends on the external API.
+The following sample implementation can be modified to accommodate your specific integration needs:

 <br></br>
 <TabsBlock orientation="vertical" slots="heading, content" repeat="6"/>